 To evaluate your business processes and make them run successfully in future, you should pay attention to Key Performance Indicators (KPIs) and take necessary actions to improve them.
 How?To begin, be aware of the goal of your email marketing campaign.
 It can be raising brand awareness, generating sales, leveraging engagement and trust level, and so on.The next step is to choose the KPIs you need to track to make sure that you are getting closer to your final target.
 Here are some basic metrics that are important for any email marketing campaign:

 - Spam complaint rate

 - Conversion rate

-Keep at hand the set of delivery error status codes along with their meaning, and take a look at the tips that can help you maintain your bounce rate as low as possible.
+Keep at hand a set of delivery error status codes along with their meaning, and take a look at some tips that can help you maintain your bounce rate as low as possible.

 Keep your mailing list clean

 Regularly check your mailing list for invalid email addresses to contribute to your good sender reputation.
 Pipedrive once deleted 83,000 inactive emails to clean their mailing list, so you will probably have to erase a big number of subscribers too if you are doing it for the first time.

 Send a confirmation email to each new subscriber to make sure the email was typed correctly and there is no incorrect data on your mailing list.
 Unknown or non-existing emails will cause hard bounces, so you need to eliminate every chance of that happening.See how Vanity Planet does it: the company sends out confirmation emails with an clear message on a call-to-action button.